|Pharmacy Regulations 2013|

 Where core contractual hours are amended, there is still the requirement to open for the same required number of core contractual hours during the week – so applying to close on one day, or to close early will necessitate an increase in core hours on another day that week.
 If the pharmacy normally opens for more than its core hours (i.e. by having supplementary hours) then the change to the distribution of the core contractual hours might be effected by changing some of the supplementary hours to core contractual hours.

 The appeals process can be lengthy, so additional time should be allowed, in case this is needed.
-The Family Health Services Appeal Unit, (FHSAU) a part of the National Health Service Litigation Authority (NHSLA) could grant or refuse the application and it is important to note that until NHS England (or on appeal the FHSAU) has granted an application, all pharmacies are required by the Terms of Service to open for their previously stated core contractual hours.
+The Primary Care Appeals service (formerly the Family Health Services Appeal Unit), a part of NHS Resolution, could grant or refuse the application and it is important to note that until NHS England (or on appeal to the Primary Care Appeals) has granted an application, all pharmacies are required by the Terms of Service to open for their previously stated core contractual hours.
 If a 100 hours pharmacy fails without good cause to open for their stated 100 hours, every week, NHS England may be required to remove them from the Pharmaceutical List.

 Changes to supplementary hours